 Lake Mead 500+ Plan.
-In December 2021, Metropolitan, the U.S. Department of the Interior, the Arizona Department of Water Resources, the Central Arizona Project, and the Southern Nevada Water Authority ("SNWA") executed a memorandum of understanding for an agreement to invest up to \$200 million in projects over the two years 2022 and 2023 to keep Lake Mead from dropping to critically low levels.
-The agreement, known as the "500+ Plan," aimsaimed to add 500,000 acre-feet acre-feet of additional water to Lake Mead in both 2022 and 2023 by facilitating actions to conserve water across the Lower Colorado River Basin, through voluntary measures such as creation of system conservation, creation of ICS and decreases in planned ICS releases.
+In December 2021, Metropolitan, the Department of the Interior, the Arizona Department of Water Resources, the Central Arizona Project, and the Southern Nevada Water Authority ("SNWA") executed a memorandum of understanding for an agreement to invest up to \$200 million in projects over the two years 2022 and 2023 to keep Lake Mead from dropping to critically low levels.
+The agreement, known as the "500+ Plan," aimed to add 500,000 acre-feet of additional water to Lake Mead in both 2022 and 2023 by facilitating actions to conserve water across the Lower Colorado River Basin through voluntary measures such as creation of system conservation, creation of ICS and decreases in planned ICS releases.
 The additional water, enough water to serve about 1.5 million households per year, would add about 16 feet total to the reservoir's level.
 Under the memorandum of understanding, the Arizona Department of Water Resources committed to provide up to \$40 million to the initiative over two years, with Metropolitan, the Central Arizona Project and SNWA each agreeing to contribute up to \$20 million.
-The federal government plansplanned to match those commitments, providing an additional \$100 million.
-As of the end of calendar year 2022 over 500,000 acre feet of additional water was added to Lake Mead.
-The Bureau of Reclamation, using funding from the 2022 Inflation Reduction Act, has established, and requested proposals for, a new Lower Metropolitan's financial contribution through the end of calendar year 2022 totaled approximately \$4 million.
-In 2023, existing conservation projects for the Lower Colorado River Basin were terminated to allow the programs to enroll in Reclamation's Lower Colorado River Basin System Conservation and Efficiency Program, which has effectively superseded the Lake Mead 500+ Plan. as part of the Inflation Reduction Act of 2022 (the "IRA"), which included funds (described below) to assist in addressing the Lower Colorado River drought conditions.
+The federal government planned to match those commitments, providing an additional \$100 million.
+As of the end of calendar year 2022, over 500,000 acre-feet of additional water was added to Lake Mead.
+Metropolitan's financial contribution through the end of calendar year 2022 totaled approximately \$4 million.
+In 2023, existing conservation projects for the Lower Colorado River Basin were terminated to allow the programs to enroll in the Bureau of Reclamation's Lower Colorado River Basin System Conservation and Efficiency Program as part of the Inflation Reduction Act of 2022 (the "IRA"), which included funds (described below) to assist in addressing the Lower Colorado River drought conditions.
 California Lower Colorado River Basin contract and entitlement holders continue to pursue a goal of conserving 400,000 acre-feet annually in 2023 through 2026.
 See also "-Endangered Species Act and Other Environmental Considerations Relating to Water Supply - Endangered Species Act Considerations - Colorado River."